dolox/fallback/MIGRATION.md

 # Getting Started

 If you're migrating from `v1` of the library, the process should be fairly easy.
 In `v1` there were only 2 functions which were officially supported by the project: `fallback.load` and `fallback.ready`.
-The following guide explains how you can migrate your code to `v2` of the library by updating your code or using polyfills.
+The following guide explains how you can migrate your code to `v2` of the library by updating your code.

 ---

 # fallback.load

 In `v1` you'd call this function to immediately load up the library you wanted to use on the page.
 In `v2` you'll need to first configure (fallback.config) the libraries that you want to make available to Fallback JS, then load (fallback.require).
+There's also a change for including CSS files where you must prefix the library key with `css$`. *See below.*

 **v1:**

 ```
 fallback.load({
+	// Twitter Bootstrap Stylesheet
+	'.col-xs-1': '//maxcdn.bootstrapcdn.com/bootstrap/3.3.0/css/bootstrap.min',

+	// JSON library for legacy browsers.
 	JSON: '//cdnjs.cloudflare.com/ajax/libs/json2/20121008/json2.min.js'
+}, {
+	// Force certain libraries to load before others.
+	shim: {
+		// Load the JSON library before the Twitter Bootstrap stylesheet.
+		'.col-xs-1': ['JSON']
+	}
 });
 ```